memgraph/ai-demos/README.md

 **Contents:**
 - **Demo: [Catcher in the Rye](./knowledge-graph-creation/catcher-in-the-rye/)**
-  - **Overview:** This demo focuses on constructing a knowledge graph from the text of "Catcher in the Rye."
+  - **Overview:** This demo focuses on constructing a knowledge graph from the text of "Catcher in the Rye".
 It demonstrates the extraction of entities and relationships from the summary of the book, showcasing how to model and build context from the data within Memgraph.
   - **Key Features:**